-- Example: overnight delivery of a set of packages - Planning a complete route for all packages at once is very expensive (O(n!) different routes) - \rightarrow Better decompose the problem: - First distribute the packages according to nearest airport to destination - Then plan to distribute the package from each airport separately

-$\rightarrow O(k \cdot (n/k)!)$ different routes (much less than O(n!))
+- Example: overnight delivery of a set of packages - Planning a complete route for all packages at once is very expensive (O(n!) different routes) - \rightarrow Better decompose the problem: - First distribute the packages to the airports nearest to the respective destinations - Then plan separate routes from each airport to the final destinations - $\rightarrow O(k \cdot (n/k)!)$ different routes if we have k airports - much less than O(n!))